-Adventures in Learning that use core texts as stimulus with activities exploring the themes of the book.
-A character from the text makes unexpected contact with the class and sends weekly messages to introduce a range of activities over 4-6 weeks.
-Communication is delivered by KIT, but the activities are designed alongside teachers, responding to existing lesson plans, literacy strategies and driving towards their wider teaching aims.
-A finale event takes place with the character visiting the school at the end of the 6 weeks.
-These adventures can be used to drive pupils’ engagement with CLPE programmes.
+Adventures in Learning that use commonly-used core texts as stimulus with activities exploring the themes of the book.
+A character from the book makes unexpected contact with the class and sends regular messages to introduce a range of activities over 4-6 weeks.
+(Projects can be delivered intensively in a shorted period if required.)
+Messages are delivered by KIT’s writers, but activities are designed alongside teachers, responding to existing lesson plans, literacy strategies and driving towards their wider teaching aims.
+A live finale event takes place with the character unexpectedly visiting the school to complete their mission.

 Existing Text-based Adventures:

 Rec: Dinosaur in My School by Timothy Knapman

 Professor Memo has used a Time Machine to travel to the time of the dinosaurs, but has got herself into a spot of both.
 Children receive regular video updates and send messages to help the Professor with dinosaur survival.

 Year 1: Lila and the Secret of Rain by David Conway